 Board of directors

 The Board of Directors make decisions solely on the Group’s interest and independently of any conflict of interest.
 The Group is administered by a Board of Directors that is vested with the broadest powers to perform in the Group’s interest.

 Regularly, the Board of Directors evaluate the effective fulfilment of their remit and compliance with corporate governance procedures implemented by the Group.
 This evaluation is also performed by the Audit and Risk Committees.
-The Board of Directors currently consists of a total of five members, of which two are independent, and resolves on matters on the basis of a simple majority, in accordance with the articles of incorporation.
+The Board of Directors currently consists of a total of seven members, of which three are independent, and resolves on matters on the basis of a simple majority, in accordance with the articles of incorporation.

 The Board of Directors is provided with regular training on regulatory and legal updates, sector specific and capital market subjects and ESG/CSR matters.

 Members of the Board of Directors

 |Ms. Jelena Afxentiou||Director|

 Senior and Key Management

 |Mr. Andrew Wallis||Deputy CEO|